sancy1/universal-time-app-backend/README.md

 This project is licensed under the ISC License.

-## 🆘 Support

-For support, email support@universaltime.dev or open an issue in the repository.

 ## 🔗 Related Projects

 - **Frontend**: [Universal Time Frontend](../universal-time-app/) - Next.js frontend application